-Under pressure, Democratic Senator Franken to address calls to step down
+Democratic Senator Franken to address calls to resign

-WASHINGTON (Reuters) - Democratic Senator Al Franken will announce his decision to remain in or resign from the U.S. Senate on Thursday after facing intense pressure from members of his own party to step down following allegations of sexual misconduct.
+WASHINGTON (Reuters) - U.S. Senator Al Franken, facing pressure from his fellow Democrats to step down following allegations of sexual misconduct, will announce his decision on Thursday.

 Minnesota Public Radio, citing a Democratic official who had spoken to the senator and aides, reported Franken would resign.

-After the initial accusations were first made public, Franken said he would stay in office and work to regain the confidence of the citizens of Minnesota, which he represents in Congress.
+After the initial accusations became public, Franken said he would stay in office and work to regain the confidence of the citizens of Minnesota, which he represents in Congress.

-But a majority of his Democratic Senate colleagues, including most of the party’s women lawmakers in the chamber, pressed him to step down on Wednesday after a fresh allegation hit the news.
-Politico reported that a congressional aide said Franken had tried to forcibly kiss her in 2006, before he was first elected to the Senate.
+But a majority of his Democratic Senate colleagues, including most of the party’s women lawmakers in the chamber, pressed him to step down on Wednesday after a new allegation hit the news.
+Politico reported that a congressional aide said Franken had tried to forcibly kiss her in 2006, before he was elected to the Senate.
 Franken denied the allegations, Politico reported.

-If Franken leaves, Minnesota Governor Mark Dayton, a fellow Democrat, would appoint someone to take his place, meaning Democrats do not risk losing the seat for now.
+If Franken leaves, Minnesota Governor Mark Dayton, a Democrat, would appoint someone to take his place, meaning the party would not risk losing the seat for now.
 Republicans hold a 52-48 majority in the Senate.

 Politico reported that Dayton was expected to appoint Democratic Lieutenant Governor Tina Smith to the position if Franken resigned.
 She would hold the seat until a special election in 2018.